 All that said, I’ve been doing a lot more traveling recently, and have learned that without the following items in my suitcase, I’d be lost:

 A few times in recent years, I’ve thought, “Oh, I won’t be doing much walking on this trip.
 I can pack my fancy shoes.”
 And then my feet have threatened to divorce me.
 It doesn’t matter if you’re traveling to Paris to sightsee or driving a few hours to visit your cousin.
 You WILL walk around more than you do in normal life.
 (Assuming you aren’t a mail carrier, or someone else who walks for a living.)
 So pack shoes accordingly.
 I now know to include shoes that can endure eight or more hours of walking, standing, and exploring.
-For me, it’s a pair of Tsubo ballet flats that are now discontinued.
-(Sad.
-The style is Elath if you want to stalk them on eBay.)
+For me, it’s either thoroughly broken-in boots or extremely comfy sandals which allow my feet to swell without blistering.

 I know, sounds about as far from “essential” as humanly possible, right?
 But here’s the thing: A great multicolored scarf can tie together and refine most outfits.
 Scarves are lightweight and don’t take up much room, but they can mean the difference between comfort and misery if the weather shifts.
 Scarves are also fantastic in transit, as they can keep you snug on a cold plane or double as an eye mask if you’re dying for some shut-eye.